osvobo/iCAT/instructions-short.md

 ### Part 5: General usage
 These instructions can be used to mount and image zebrafish embryos between 0 – 10 dpf using iCAT and confocal microscope or macroscope.
 Other specimens can be imaged as well.
 If needed, simply use larger FEP tubes to image larger samples.
 In such a case, however, the 'chamber' needs to be modified.
-Using the iCAT in combination with other upright microscopes should be possible however this has not been tested. <br>
+Using the iCAT in combination with other upright microscopes should be possible; however, this has not been tested.
+Following [video](https://youtu.be/bGU-32gU9dg) demonstrates sample loading into the FEP tube. <br>
 1. Cut 9 cm of FEP tube. <br>
 2. Insert the FEP tube inside the 'FEP tube adapter'.
 Attach 1 cm of the silicone rubber tube to the end of the FEP tube. <br>
 3. Cover dechorionated embryos with 0.8 % low melting imaging grade agarose with 0.5x Tricaine mesylate on a 3 cm cell culture dish. <br>